Heat Shrink Tubing

 - Environmental seal to protect from chemicals and moisture

-- Protective covering that safeguards from denting, scuffing, peeling, chipping, cutting, abrasion and low impacts
+- A protective covering that safeguards from denting, scuffing, peeling, chipping, cutting, abrasion, and low impacts

 As you can see, the uses for heat shrink tubing are vast.